 This mom’s perfectionism was suffocating her

-Nicole*, one of my coaching clients, gave me permission to share her journey:
+“Nicole”, one of my coaching clients, gave me permission to share her powerful story:

-I always thought I was failing God miserably, and maybe wasn’t even a Christian because I couldn’t ever measure up to perfection.
+I always thought I was failing God miserably (and maybe wasn’t even a Christian) because I couldn’t ever measure up to perfection.
 Becoming a parent multiplied this anxiety and striving.
 Every time I messed up, or especially when my girls messed up, I felt an overwhelming sense of failure and deep sadness.
-I so badly wanted God’s (and people’s) approval…just someone to tell me that I was ok!!!
-That I was enough!!
+I so badly wanted God’s (and people’s) approval…just someone to tell me that I was okay!!!
+That I was enough!!”

-As Nicole basked in that truth she also realized she was called, capable and responsible to change the hurtful messages she was unintentionally sending to her girls.
+As Nicole basked in that truth, she also realized she was CALLED and CAPABLE as well as RESPONSIBLE for changing the hurtful messages she was unintentionally sending to her girls.
 She dove into parent coaching with eagerness and vulnerability—no more passing her anxiety and shame on to her family.
 She stopped using critical, condescending parenting that communicated, “You are a problem.
 You are not enough.”
 What a difference it made!

-As we come out of the Easter season let your gaze rest on Jesus Christ who was clearly portrayed as crucified for you!
-Let that crucifixion take all your shame, the hard-to-forget horrible parenting moments and hurtful words, and wash them away in the abundant forgiveness that flows from the cross.
+Perfectionism is an unbearably heavy burden.
+In Pilgrim’s Progress, Christian lost his burden at the foot of the Cross.
+Set your burden there as you let your gaze rest on Jesus Christ, who was clearly portrayed as crucified for you!
+Let the crucifixion take all your shame, the hard-to-forget horrible parenting moments, and hurtful words and wash them away in the abundant forgiveness that flows from the cross.

 “I have swept away your offenses like a cloud, your sins like the morning mist.”
 Isaiah 44:22a